Data Fetching in Nuxt 3: A Comprehensive Guide

 What is useAsyncData?

-useAsyncData is a more flexible composable that allows you to use any asynchronous function for data fetching.
+useAsyncData is a flexible composable that lets you use any asynchronous function for data fetching.
+It’s great for combining multiple sources, custom clients/SDKs, or shaping payloads before they reach your component.

 Basic Usage